benjaminion/upgrading-ethereum-book/src/book.md

 ##### `HISTORICAL_ROOTS_LIMIT`

-Every [`SLOTS_PER_HISTORICAL_ROOT`](#slots_per_historical_root) slots, the list of block roots and the list of state roots in the beacon state are merkleised and added to `state.historical_roots` list.
+Every [`SLOTS_PER_HISTORICAL_ROOT`](#slots_per_historical_root) slots, the list of block roots and the list of state roots in the beacon state are Merkleized and added to `state.historical_roots` list.
 Although `state.historical_roots` is in principle unbounded, all SSZ lists must have maximum sizes specified.
 The size `HISTORICAL_ROOTS_LIMIT` will be fine for the next few millennia, after which it will be somebody else's problem.
 The list grows at less than 10 KB per year.

 Storing past roots like this allows Merkle proofs to be constructed about anything in the beacon chain's history if required.